 Section 1.
 When an employee is called during the employee's time off to report for a work assignment outside of the employee's scheduled shift, it shall be considered a call-in emergency.
 However, when an employee is requested to remain late on a day on which the employee has reported for work or when prior to leaving work, an employee has been requested to report for work on a subsequent day at either the employee’s regular or non-regular starting time, it shall not be considered a call-in emergency.

 Section 2.
-Payment for time worked on a call-in emergency shall not be less than one-half (1/2) the employee’s regularly scheduled hours at the employee’s regular rate of pay.
+Payment for time worked on a call-in emergency shall not be less than one-half (1/2) the employee’s regularly scheduled hours at time and one-half (1.5x) the employee’s regular rate of pay.
 Employees shall perform any tasks as assigned.

 ARTICLE 24 – HOLIDAYS